th555/bezziersz/README.md

 Music visualization.
 Press keys to change parameters and/or generate a new random scene.
 Depends on pyray and numpy, and ffmpeg if you want to export a video.
+Colour patterns are taken from the wonderful book [Spectrum](https://thamesandhudson.com/spectrum-9780500480267).

 How to run